 The Black Ships created urgency.
 Japan’s elites faced a clear choice: reform voluntarily or be reformed by Western colonizers.
 This external pressure made internal reform possible.

-For the EXIT Protocol: The AI revolution creates similar urgency.
+For the EXIT Protocol: AI is our Black Ships.
 Legacy elites can participate in designing a transition system, or they can be rendered irrelevant by technological change they don’t control.
+GPT-4 writes 46% of code on GitHub.
+McKinsey projects 30% of work hours automatable by 2030.
 The window for voluntary participation won’t last forever.

 The kazoku system gave former lords new titles with social prestige but limited political power.
 They remained at the top of society without controlling it.